City of Lima

 More information

-Currently Lima has the only international airport in Peru, Jorge Chávez airport.
+Lima currently has the only international airport in Peru, the Jorge Chávez airport.
 There are direct connections with the main airports in Europe, North America and all of South America.

 Lima has two zoos: the Parque de las Leyendas (San Miguel district) and the Huachipa Zoological Park (in the Ate district).
-The most famous and popular beaches are: El Silencio (in Punta Hermosa district), La Herradura beach (in Chorrillos district), Punta Hermosa beach (in Punta Hermosa district), Asia beach (in Asia district ) and more.
+The most famous and preferred beaches by citizens are: El Silencio (in the Punta Hermosa district), La Herradura beach (in the Chorrillos district), Punta Hermosa beach (in the Punta Hermosa district), Asia beach (in the Asia district) and more.

-The city of Lima has an electric train service that runs through various districts.
-It also has road corridors such as the 'Blue Corridor', whose buses link the Miraflores district with the Center of Lima.
+The city of Lima has an electric train service that runs through several districts.
+It also has road corridors such as the ‘Blue Corridor’, whose buses link the district of Miraflores with the Center of Lima.
 The prices of the taxi service are negotiable with the taxi drivers.

 Questions and answers about the visit to Lima